snoidetx/snoidetx.github.io/index.md

 ## Northeast Yucai School (Sep 2011 - Oct 2015)

 # Work and Internship Experiences
+## Learnseeker, Education Strategist & Creator (Oct 2021 - Present)
+- Facilitated the operation of LearnSeeker, an AI data visualisation and automatic grading tool for schools
+- Managed the classification and curation of education resources

-## National University of Singapore, Teaching Assistant (Aug 2020 - Present)
+## National University of Singapore, Teaching Assistant (Aug 2021 - Present)
 - Assisted professors in preparing and facilitating teaching of module CS2040, a course to equip students with knowledge on basic data structures and algorithms in computing
 -	Supervised weekly laboratory sessions for students to get hands-on experience on using certain data structures and algorithms and marked their assignments